GamesCrafters/GamesmanPuzzles/guides/tutorial/03_Solver_Methods.md

 ```

 #### ```generateSolutions(self, **kwargs):```
 The GeneralSolver is a bottom-top solver, meaning that it uses the endstates of the puzzle (when the puzzle has a "solvable" primitive) and solves from those positions.
-Because of that, the puzzle must compute the endstates of the puzzle itself.
+The GeneralSolver functions in cases where there exists no efficient method of enumerating all "solvable" positions, but performance can be improved by pre-calculating an iterable of solved states in the generateSolutions function.
+In this case, there exists a single solved position, so we can efficiently enumerate all solved positions.

 ```python
 def generateSolutions(self, **kwargs):